-The cotton buds are used for gently and more precisely cleaning in or the areas around your dog’s ears, eyes, and other sensitive areas.
+The cotton buds are used for gently and precisely cleaning in or around your dog’s ears, eyes, and other sensitive areas.

 The muzzle is one of the essential components of your dog’s first aid kit.
 During an injury, the dog becomes restless due to pain.
 So, there are chances it may bite the handler.
 So before handling your dogs, always apply the MUZZLE over its mouth as a precautionary measure.

 In case the muzzle is not available, you can use the gauge or any soft nylon cloth.
 But keep in mind that its mouth should not be completely closed if it is vomiting or having a shortage of breath.

 9. Pen Torch

 Pen torches are used for closely examining a wound in the areas like claws, mouth, ears, or nostrils.
 Also, they can be used when sources of light are not present.